 The level of gladiator training was very high.
 At school they were punished even for such things as squinting when the sword was waving right in front of his nose.
 Peaceful training ensured strict discipline and cruel punishments for the disobedient.
 Some, however, did not cope with such conditions.
 A mass murder of 29 Saxon prisoners who preferred to commit suicide rather than fight against each other in the arena.
 However, the gladiators were provided with food and medical care at school, which exceeded what the average free Roman could expect.
 In addition, every owner (lanista, from the Etruscan “butcher”) had to provide his ward with all the comforts, lovers and equipment.
 After the fight, gladiator received the appropriate amount of money that could be used for entertainment and other activities.

 The gladiators were garrisoned in ludi, and trained under the supervision of a teacher (lanista).
 The team of gladiators from one school created the so – called familia gladiatoria and was rented or resold to an official who organized the fight.
 The most famous gladiator school was in Capua, where, among others, trained Spartacus.
 Also schools in Rome and Ravenna are worth mentioning.
 Gladiator’s career was very much appreciated in ancient Rome.
 Women loved them for their courage and bravery, and society adored the way of fighting.
 The sympathy of the public, which increased the slave’s chance of liberation, was particularly valuable.
 The gladiator might have obtained freedom on the basis of the owner’s or the emperor’s decision.
 Usually it happened after many years of fighting in the arena.
-The player then received a wooden sword (rudis), symbolizing the end of the gladiator’s life and the beginning of a free life.
+The gladiator then received a wooden sword (rudis), symbolizing the end of the gladiator’s life and the beginning of a free life.
 However, he had the right to continue fighting in the arena or to train new gladiators.

 In the social ladder, gladiators were on a par with slaves, beggars and criminals.
 They did not have any rights, and the owners were the only ones who decided about their lives.
 The dead were not buried in the arena, unless the owner, family or one of the devotees demanded it.
 Gladiators could set up families and in exceptional cases they were allowed to live outside the barracks.